glitch-game-club/glitch-game-club/README.md

 ##  Getting involved in the Clubs and our Resource

-Please join us to support the Game Making Club Process and the Resources we are creating.
+Please join us to support the Game Making Club Process and the Resources we are creating ... that would be much interesting .

 Can you help us in one of the following ways to get involved?